Marketers - Don’t Get Left Behind in the Digital Rush

-I work a lot with brand management candidates within the FMCG sector, and I’ve noticed that often, the people who are successful at companies where digital isn’t a significant focus are those that use their own initiative to really push forward ideas and facilitate change.
+We work a lot with brand management candidates within the FMCG sector, and have noticed that often, the people who are successful at companies where digital isn’t a significant focus are those that use their own initiative to really push forward ideas and facilitate change.

 Generally, if an employer can see that digital is a keen interest for you, and it’s something that you have been working on in your own time, they will be happy for you to be involved in opportunities to develop these channels as they arise.

-If you’re looking for an opportunity with a company that is fully embracing the digital shift and your current company’s lack of digital engagement is holding your personal development back, then a strong and credible personal brand is crucial to showcase your skills beyond that of your current role.
+If you’re looking for an opportunity with a company that has embraced the digital shift and your current company’s lack of digital engagement is holding your personal development back, then a strong and credible personal brand is crucial to showcase your skills beyond that of your current role.

 Some of the personal branding initiatives we’ve seen making a significant difference to how a candidate is perceived include: